 Increase in wastewater volume, fluctuations in the wastewater concentration, changes in the effluent contents and/or changes within water permits often require the adaptation or supplementation of a client’s existing technology.

 Our laboratory for wastewater treatment supports the client in optimizing previously implemented wastewater treatment technology.
 The notion of “green” chemistry is central to our service.
 For us, this means increasing energy efficiency, reducing environmental impact, applying analytical methods to the monitoring of environmental pollution, and supporting safe processes.

-With our team of experienced environmental experts, DAS Environmental Experts accompanies clients in the analysis and optimization of their processes.
-We examine pre-existing wastewater technology efficiency in order to design an effective split-stream treatment or complete treatment to allow for the direct and indirect discharge.
+With our team of experienced environmental experts, DAS Environmental Expert accompanies clients in the analysis and optimization of their processes.
+We examine pre-existing wastewater technology efficiency to design an effective split-stream treatment or complete treatment to allow for the direct and indirect discharge.
 Our portfolio covers (among others) the following methods: